 - Alternatively, use another taxi or ride hailing service, such as Lyft or Uber, to get a ride.

 - The cab company takes cash or credit card.
 Lyft and Uber accept credit card payment via their app.
 If you have neither, try to make arrangements with a co-worker, or have the cab take you to an ATM on the way home.
-We don't reimburse for tips.
+Please note: We don't cover or reimburse for tips.

 - Make sure you retain your receipts and collect any supporting materials you can to help us verify your request and maintain the integrity of the program.
 Doctor's receipts and notes from daycare centers or the fire department will do.

 - As soon as you get back to Stanford, call P&TS and explain what happened.
 Then email, mail, or drop off the supporting materials to our office at:

 - Parking & Transportation Services, 340 Bonair Siding, MC: 7255.